One of our mottos is ‘You can’t be what you can’t see’. Who, in your life, inspired you to become an entrepreneurial leader?

 Please tell us what your product is and why you believe there is a market for it.

 ONE SEED makes beautiful organic perfumes that smell like perfume.
 The demand for natural beauty products has been growing rapidly over the past decade, and the demand for natural fragrance has just begun.
 Natural and eco-friendly fragrance is currently the fastest growing sector of the fragrance market.
-People are starting to understand that perfume is full of synthetic ingredients that damage their health, and are starting to expect and demand more.
-We launched 10 years ago, so have a strong understanding of the sector, and we have developed a reputation for creating beautiful products, and having a strong ethos that we live by.
+People are starting to understand that perfume is full of synthetic ingredients that damage their health.
+They are starting to expect and demand more.
+We launched 10 years ago, so have a strong understanding of the sector.
+We have developed a reputation for creating beautiful products, and having a strong ethos that we live by.

 What do you have planned for the future?
 What is your biggest scariest goal?